-James M. Phillips, joined the Board effective January 2022.
-Mr. Phillips has served as the President of Microsoft's Digital Transformation Platform Group, a product development organization, since 2020 where he previously served as a Corporate Vice President since 2012 after joining Microsoft as a strategy advisor to the President of Microsoft's Cloud and Enterprise division.
+James M. Phillips has served as one of our directors since January 2022.
+Mr. Phillips currently serves as Strategic Director of Madrona Venture Group, a venture capital firm focused on the technology startup space.
+From February 2020 through April 2022, Mr. Phillips served as the President of Microsoft's Digital Transformation Platform Group, a product development organization, where he previously served as a Corporate Vice President from 2012 to 2020 after joining Microsoft as a strategy advisor to the President of Microsoft's Cloud and Enterprise division.
 Prior to joining Microsoft, Mr. Phillips co-founded and served as CEO of multiple software companies as well as holding engineering, product management, corporate development and marketing leadership roles at Intel, VMware, and Synopsys.
-Mr. Phillips holds a BS in Mathematics from Louisiana State University and earned his MBA with honors, from the University of Chicago Booth School of Business.
+Mr. Phillips holds a B.S. in mathematics from Louisiana State University and earned his M.B.A. with honors from the University of Chicago Booth School of Business.

-Mr. Phillip's deep technology expertise and experience leading digital transformation initiatives brings an important and valuable perspective to F5.
-His insights regarding business applications and services combined with his background in engineering, product management, corporate development and capital markets make him well qualified to serve on our Board of Directors.
+Mr. Phillips' deep technology expertise and experience leading digital transformation initiatives brings an important and valuable perspective to F5.
+His insights regarding business applications and services combined with his background in engineering, product management, corporate development, and capital markets make him well qualified to serve on our Board of Directors.